Advertiser Disclosure

 Bottom Line:

 Credit card travel insurance coverage is complimentary if you already have the card, but it is lacking in some areas.
-It’s a good idea to use your card’s travel insurance as a backup for trip cancellation, interruption, travel delays, or lost baggage, but use the AXA Platinum plan for its superior emergency medical and evacuation coverage.
+It’s a good idea to use your card’s travel insurance as a backup for trip cancellation, interruption, travel delays, or lost baggage, but use the AXA Explorer Elite plan for its superior emergency medical and evacuation coverage.

 AXA vs. Other Travel Insurance Companies